 - Top up with cold club soda.
 Serve with edible flowers (optional).

-If you liked this blushing ginger rose fizz drink recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
+If you liked this blushing ginger rose fizz drink recipe, don’t forget to subscribe for new (and free) recipes by entering your email address in the subscription box below (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.